Carlos Correa Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.46).
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.49).

-- The left-hander last pitched on Saturday against the Seattle Mariners, when he went four innings, allowing four earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- In 23 games this season, the 28-year-old has amassed an ERA of 5.40, with 9.7 strikeouts per nine innings.
-Opponents are hitting .292 against him.
+- The 28-year-old has put up an ERA of 5.28, with 7.7 strikeouts per nine innings, in 21 games this season.
+Opposing hitters have a .294 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.